grafana/redshift-datasource/docs/sources/troubleshooting.md

 | Wrong schema, table, or column | Verify the resource selectors or SQL references match actual objects in your Redshift database.       |
 | Permissions issue              | Verify that the database user has `SELECT` permissions on the referenced tables.                     |
 | Macro expansion issue          | Use the [Query Inspector](https://grafana.com/docs/plugins/grafana-redshift-datasource/latest/query-editor/#inspect-the-query) to check the fully rendered SQL query. |

+### Syntax errors

+**Symptoms:**

+- Query fails immediately with a syntax error.

+**Solutions:**

+1. Use the [Query Inspector](https://grafana.com/docs/plugins/grafana-redshift-datasource/latest/query-editor/#inspect-the-query) to view the fully interpolated SQL and check for macro expansion issues.
+1. Copy the rendered query and run it directly in a Redshift SQL client to isolate the problem.
+1. Verify that macro syntax is correct (for example, `$__timeFilter(column)` requires exactly one argument).

 ### Query performance and timeouts